avyboy/aresmush/tutorials/coding/templates-advanced.md

 # Adding Tags

-Let's say you want to add a tag to the 'who' list to show each character's actor.
+Let's say you want to add a tag to the 'who' list to show the weather.
 You would just add a new method to the template helper

-    def foo
+    def weather
-       "FOO!"
+       "It is sunny."
+       # Obviously you'd need fancier code here to actually figure out the weather.
     end

 Now you can use it in your template:

-    <%= foo %>
+    <%= weather %>

 # Looping Tags

 Many templates have lists of items.
 To display each item in the list requires a special loop tag using the word 'each'.
 Here's how it looks:

     <% clients.each do |c| -%>
-      <%= c.name %->
+      <%= char_name(c) %->
       etc.
     <% end %>

 The stuff in-between the "each" line and the "end" line is done once for each item in the list.

-Often the template will have methods to format the pieces of the list data.
-For example, if you need to do some fancy formatting on the name you might have a method like:
+Usually the template helper will have methods to format the pieces of the list data.
+The example above is calling the char_name method, passing it a character.

-    <% clients.each do |c| -%>
-      <%= char_name(c) %->
-      etc.
-    <% end %>

 # Conditional Tags